Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 #### Note about `VisualStudioCodeCredential`

 Due to a [known issue](https://github.com/Azure/azure-sdk-for-python/issues/23249), `VisualStudioCodeCredential` has been removed from the `DefaultAzureCredential` token chain.
-When the issue is resolved in a future release it will return.
+When the issue is resolved in a future release, this change will be reverted.

 ## Examples